-On June 4, 2001, trial concluded in the case of Blue Cross and Blue Shield of New Jersey as to certain of the claims asserted by one of the plan plaintiffs, Empire Blue Cross and Blue Shield.
+On June 4, 2001, trial concluded in the case of Blue Cross and Blue Shield of New Jersey.
 For a discussion of this case, see "Significant Recent Developments."

 In addition, two suits filed by hospitals or hospital districts are pending.
 Lorillard is named as a defendant in both such cases.
 Loews is not named as a defendant in either of such cases.
 In one additional suit, a city governmental entity and several hospitals or hospital districts are plaintiffs.
 Loews is a defendant in this case.